 2019 was a busy year at Walt Disney World with many new attractions.

-Initially, there were planned to be several big new attractions opening at Walt Disney World in 2020.
-Unfortunately, only Mickey and Minnie’s Runaway Railway opened at Hollywood Studios due to the resort closure.
+There were planned to be several big new attractions opening at Walt Disney World in 2020.
+Unfortunately, due to the resort closure, only Mickey and Minnie’s Runaway Railway opened at Hollywood Studios.
 Inevitably the 2020 crisis has led to some construction projects at Walt Disney World being canceled.
-Learn about the attractions that will now join Neverland instead of Walt Disney World.
+Learn about the attractions now joining Neverland instead of Walt Disney World.

 However, towards the end of 2021, 1 Big New E-Ticket attraction, two new nighttime shows, plus several smaller attractions debuted at Walt Disney World.
 The attractions all opened as part of Walt Disney World’s 50th Birthday celebrations: